oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/design-considerations-01-construction-principles.md

 - integration into the product itself (for example via SNMP calls or HTTPS requests)
 - integration into other standards (for example CSAF)

-This separation provides actionable, structured, and validated life cycle information with the goal to offer complete automation.
+This separation provides consistent, interoperable, actionable, structured, and validated life cycle information with the goal to offer complete automation.

 The chosen data format and version "JSON Schema Draft 2020-12" [cite](#JSON-Schema-Core) allows validation and delegation to providers of referenced schemata.
 The latter enables separation of concerns as it allows other standards, specifications, and product-specific implementations to import and reference the OpenEoX Core schema.
+This enables consistency and interoperability across different implementations.

 The OpenEoX Core schema is defined at <https://docs.oasis-open.org/openeox/eox-core/v1.0/schema/eox-core.json>